Vegas Golden Knights Announce Coaching Change

 - Led Columbus to its first second-round playoff appearance in 2019.

 - Earned the Jack Adams Award as the NHL's top coach in 2017 with the Blue Jackets and in 2004 with the Lightning.
-He is one of only four coaches to win the award with two different teams.
+He is one of four coaches to win the award with two different teams.

 - Coached 1,620 NHL games, ranking sixth all-time and first among American-born coaches.